pouchdb/pouchdb/docs/_guides/replication.md

 every node is **A**vailable, and it's only eventually **C**onsistent.

 To illustrate, imagine a multi-node architecture with CouchDB servers spread across several continents.
-As long as you're willing to wait, the data will eventually flow from Australia to Europe to North America to wherver.
+As long as you're willing to wait, the data will eventually flow from Australia to Europe to North America to wherever.
 Users around the world running PouchDB in their browsers or the Couchbase/Cloudant mobile libraries smartphones experience the same privileges.
 The data won't show up instantaneously, but depending on the Internet connection speed, it's usually close enough to real-time.

 In cases of conflict, CouchDB will choose an arbitrary winner that every node can agree upon deterministically.
 However, conflicts are still stored in the **revision tree** (similar to a Git history tree), which means that app developers can either surface the conflicts to the user, or just ignore them.